JohnArcher/vscode-hollywood-mal/README.md

 ## TODOs / Future

 This extension is far from complete or bug free.
-The overall goalis : Provide nearly the same feature subset as the official Hollywood IDE for Windows and hw4cubic for Amiga.
+The overall goal is: Provide nearly or the same feature subset as the official Hollywood IDE for Windows and hw4cubic for Amiga.

 This includes and adds:

-* Code Completion, also for # and @
+* Proper code Completion, also for # and @
+* Find definitions in all opened files/workspace, not just current file
 * more snippets
 * Commands (Contribution point)
 * Menus (Contribution point)
 * Help (press F1 or similar and help file gets loaded with word under cursor)
 * Quick Help
-* Function detection and listing (Strg + P, AltGr + q)
 * ...